M & F – Q & A

 MYTH: “If you wouldn’t have been drinking, you wouldn’t have been sexually assaulted.”

-FACT: Alcohol is a weapon that some perpetrators use to control their victim and render them helpless.
-As part of their plan, an assailant may encourage the victim to use alcohol, or identify an individual who is already drunk.
+FACT: Alcohol is a weapon that some perpetrators use to control their victims and render them helpless.
+As part of their plan, an assailant may encourage the victim to use alcohol or identify an individual who is already drunk.
 Alcohol is not a cause of rape; it is only one of many tools that perpetrators use.

 MYTH: Serial rapists are uncommon.